aabluedragon/dialog-manager/README.md

 ```javascript
 this.$.dm.start().spinner().dismiss('Cancel').open();
 ```
-Note that adding a spinner implicitly adds a `modal="true"` attribute to your dialog to prevent closing it by clicking outside the dialog box.
+Note that adding a spinner implicitly sets a `modal="true"` attribute to your dialog to prevent closing it by clicking outside the dialog box.

-Adding default attributes to your dialog-manager, which will be stamped for each paper-dialog it creates:
+Setting the default attributes for a dialog-manager, which will be stamped for each paper-dialog it creates:
 ```javascript
 this.$.dm.defaultAttributes = {
          'entry-animation':'scale-up-animation',